 - Pregnancy and child birth may slow the progression of endometriosis.

 - Hysterectomy and removal of the ovaries may be an option for women who have completed their family, but even then, there is no guarantee that endometriosis and pain will not recur.

-I have endometriosis and I want to conceive, what can I do?
+I have endometriosis and I want to conceive, what are my options?

 - You have minimal endometriosis and you are not ready yet for IVF.
 Pregnancy rates for patients with endometriosis average about 15% per cycle.

-- You are under 40 and you have normal day 3 FSH and estradiol levels
+- You are under 40 and you have normal normal ovarian reserve.

 - Your husband’s sperm count is normal.